 - Vol. 7.
 Santa Fe Open-Top Cars: Flat, Gondola and Hopper Cars 1902-1959.
 By Richard H. Hendrickson.
 The final and authoritative work by Dr. Hendrickson on Santa Fe’s open-top cars in the Ga- classes, which includes, interestingly enough, covered hoppers, log cars, sulphur gondolas, ore cars, cross hoppers and ballast cars, among others.
 This book consists of 320 pages and 759 images.
 It includes 19 chapters on such topics as Introduction and Historical Background, Early Flat Cars and Gondolas Built Before 1902, Flat Cars 1902-1944: Classes Ft-A through Ft-V, Post-World War II Flat Cars: Classes Ft-W through Ft-17, Flat Cars Built or Modified for Special Service, Logging Cars: Classes Lg-1 through Lg-4, General Service Drop Bottom Gondolas 1902-1930: Classes Ga-O through Ga-26, General Service Drop Bottom Gondolas 1931-1959: Classes Ga-46 through Ga-102, Mill Gondolas 1902-1944: Classes Ga-6 through Ga-63, Postwar Mill Gondolas: Classes Ga-68 through Ga-108.
 Sulphur Gondolas, Gondolas Built or Modified for Special Service, Ballast Gondolas and Hoppers, Ore Cars, Cross Hoppers, Covered Hoppers 1936-1952: Classes Ga-45 through Ga-79, Covered Hoppers 1954-1959: Classes Ga-88 through GA-119, Air Dump Cars, Painting and Lettering, and provides extensive roster information.
 Available.

 - Vol. 8.
 Santa Fe Box Cars: The Shock Control Era 1954-1995.
 By Charles Slater.
 This book consists of 288 pages, 317 black and white and 74 color photos, 75 diagrams, appendix, roster.
 Beginning with the 500 Bx-66 Class cars of 1954—one of the last classes of box cars to come lettered from the builders with name train slogans on the car sides—it completes the story of box car development up to the BNSF merger of 1995.
 This was the colorful Shock Control and Super Shock Control era.
 Chapters include The Last of the Name Train Slogan Cars, “Shock Control” Underframes – A New Era in Box Car Construction, Later Fifty-Foot Shock Control Cars, Super Shock Control Cars, Forty-Foot Rebuilds, Other Fifty-Foot Rigid Underframe Cars, Fifty-Foot Auto Parts Cars, Sixty-Foot Auto Parts Cars, Eighty-Six Foot Auto Parts Cars, Appliance Cars, Beer and Liquor Trade Cars, Other Former Refrigerator Cars Changed to Box Cars, XF Food Loading Cars, Fifty-Foot General Purpose Cars, and Sixty-Foot General Service Cars.
 It also includes appendices on Paint and Lettering, Bx Class Interiors, and Bx Class Roster.
 288 pages, 11×8½ coil bound, 317 black and white and 74 color photos, 75 diagrams, appendix, roster.
-Out of Print.
+Available.

 - Listing of Freight Cars by Class and Number 1906-1991.
 By Larry Occhiello.
 This invaluable guide, derived from the “live lists” maintained by the railroad of the cars then on the line, provides lists of all Santa Fe car classes from 1906 through 1991, including class designations, number of cars built, and the number of cars in service in subsequent years.
 Out of Print.